jgwaugh/freqseq/README.md

 ## Intro

 `freqseq` stands for "Frequentist Sequential" and is an implementation of one sided frequentist sequential hypothesis testing in  `python`.
-Credit for the initial derivation goes to [Evan Miller](https://www.evanmiller.org/sequential-ab-testing.html#notes).
+Credit for the initial derivation goes to [Evan Miller](https://www.evanmiller.org/sequential-ab-testing.html).
 I've simply gone over his derivation in more granularity, added calculations dealing with treatment assignment bias, and written a `python` implementation.

 ## Problem

-Suppose we are running a random experiment to determine the efficacy of some intervention.
+Suppose we are running a random experiment to determine the efficacy of some intervention with a binary response.
 We would like to end this experiment early if results look promising without "peeking" (peeking incurs bias by effectively testing multiple hypotheses).

 What we want here is a **sequential test**, a test that allows for early stopping if results look promising without incurring a heightened false positive rate.

+The basic strategy is to construct a random walk dependent on

+For more information on test construction see [here](notes.md).

 ## Install